GET ME INTO BASEBALL, DAD!

 Welcome to Get Me Into Sports: conversations between people who know a lot about particular sports, and me.
 Future episodes will look at basketball, golf, MMA and so on.
 But first we’ll be hearing from the baseball fan I blame for all my problems.

 My father grew up in New York City, in a family of traumatized ex-Dodger fans trying to come to terms with the Mets.
-Young enough to approach the city’s new team without suspicion, Dad and his brother became overnight super-fans.
-Even after moving to Vermont in his late 30s, Dad stayed loyal to the Mets, holding on for more than a decade before Red Sox Nation wore him down.
+Young enough to approach the city’s new team without invidiousness, Dad and his brother became super-fans.
+Dad’s loyalty to the Mets withstood his move to Vermont in his late 30s, and survived another decade before Red Sox Nation wore him down.
 My uncle ripped his shirt when he found out.

-Dad humored my questions about baseball throughout last summer in his kitchen, his screen porch, his study.
-He usually wore one of his zip-up hoodies with comfortable gray sweatpants, and drank the right amount of coffee.
-I wore decorative sweats and drank too much.
+Through the summer of 2021, Dad humored my questions in his kitchen, his screen porch, his study.
+He typically wore a zip-up hoodie with comfortable gray sweatpants, and drank the right amount of coffee.
+I wore decorative leggings and drank too much.
 Later I edited the transcript for the usual reasons—concision, verve, clarity—and to make myself less annoying.

 ALICE: How psyched are you that we’re doing this?

-DAD: Delighted.
+DAD: I’m delighted.
 I thought this day would never come.

-ALICE: Then you won’t mind if I start you off with a curveball hahaha.
+ALICE: So you won’t mind if I start you off with a curveball hahaha.